-Gunman Kills 3, Wounds Others In French Supermarket Before Being Killed By Police
+Gunman Kills 3, Takes Hostages in Southern France Before Being Killed By Police

-A man killed three people and wounded at least three others in a supermarket in the town of Trebes in southern France, according to the French interior minister.
+A man killed two people and wounded others in a supermarket in the town of Trebes in southern France, according to the French interior minister.
+Investigators believe he had also hijacked a car after leaving the nearby city of Carcassonne, killing one person in the vehicle.

 A police union official told The Associated Press that the suspect was shot to death when police raided the market.